mudgen/mokens-bug-bounty/README.md

 Generally, any useful comments, about bugs or not, are appreciated.

-The bug bounty starts 28 May 2018 and ends on 30 May 2018 or potentially later than that.
+The bug bounty starts 28 May 2018 and ends on 1 June 2018 or potentially later than that.

 To understand what mokens are about read the webpage about mokens here: https://mokens.io/about